Restoring Individual Tables¶

 $ find /data/backups/mysql/ -name export_test.* /data/backups/mysql/test/export_test.exp /data/backups/mysql/test/export_test.ibd /data/backups/mysql/test/export_test.cfg

-These three files are all you need to import the table into a server running Percona Server with XtraDB or MySQL 5.6.
+These three files are all you need to import the table into a server running Percona Server for MySQL with XtraDB or MySQL 5.6.

 .cfg file which contains InnoDB dictionary dump in special